Assigning a provider on a claim procedure is useful for income allocation purposes.

 In Claim Procedures ( claimprocs ), at the left, is a Provider dropdown.

 Some offices want to associate a procedure's insurance income to a general provider, yet retain the treating provider association on the procedure itself.
 The purpose of this would be to allocate the insurance income to the general provider instead.
-To do so, you need to be able to change the provider on a claim procedure without changing the provider on the procedure.
+To do so, users need to be able to change the provider on a claim procedure (claimproc) without changing the provider on the procedure.
 To make this work, there are specific setup and workflow steps to follow.
 They are outlined below.

 Change the Provider: For this to work, each claim procedure must already be attached to a claim.

-Problem: Claim procedure provider changes are not being logged in the audit trail, and the provider is being reset after clicking OK.
+Claim procedure provider changes are not being logged in the audit trail, and the provider is being reset after clicking OK.